Palace of the Grand Dukes of Lithuania: After demolition of the palace

-Construction
+Reconstruction

-After the fall of the Iron Curtain in 1989, Lithuania became independent again.
+After the fall of the Iron Curtain, in 1990 Lithuania became independent again.
 In 1994 archeological excavations were put on hold due lack of funding.
 In 1994 Lithuanian Institute of History established Castles' Investigation Group that supervised archeological excavations.
 Schlossberg's house was used as Group's headquarters and housed collection of archaeological material found on the site.

 By the end of 1980s archeological excavations covered more and more territory, exposure of excavated basements to environmental factors (e. g. weather) led to decay of the materials (in particular, wooden structures and bricks).
 To solve this problem, it was decided in 1988 to erect temporary buildings – greenhouses (also as known as "hangars" due to their brownish colour and shape of these buildings).
 By early 1990s three options of palace site's future were circulating in the public.
 The first option was about covering excavated basements of the palace with soil, but it was deemed to be uneconomical.
 The second option was to erect a purpose-built building on palace's site to conserve the ruins, but opponents of this option noted possible visual pollution of the Vilnius Old Town (as it was included in the UNESCO World Heritage List in 1994).
 The third option was to construct a building similar to the original one.
 The latter option received the most attention from politicians and was lobbied by the then President of Lithuania Algirdas Brazauskas.
 In 1993, an architectural design competition was held and out of seven projects Rimas Grigas' design won the competition.

 By the first half of 1990s, the question of the palace's function in the future was raised.
 Initially, the palace was proposed as the future Presidential Palace, but the Artists' Palace had been used in that function instead.
 By the end of the decade, Kazys Napoleonas Kitkauskas suggested to use the palace as the National Gallery of Art (building of former Museum of Revolution has been used instead since 2009).
 In 1999, the Lithuanian Art Museum stated that palace's building would be used as residential palace museum.